juremaj/track2p/docs/run_track2p.md

 ## Run track2p

-The algorithm launch window is structured like a form and instructions are provided next to each parameter to be entered.
+The algorithm launch window is shown below, providing instructions next to each parameter to be entered by the user:

 ![ex_t2p_window.png](media/plots/ex_t2p_window.png)